-Experiment with different cleaning ingredients until you find the ones that work best for your washing machine.
+Experiment with different ingredients until you find the ones that work best for your washing machine.

-There are also ways to clean your washing machine without the chemicals.
-Wellness Mama.com suggested using washing soda, borax, vinegar and essential oils: Put the washing soda and borax in the drum for one cycle, and then use the vinegar and essential oils in place of detergent in a follow-up cycle.
-Natural oxygen bleach is a borax alternative, and germ-fighting essential oils like tea tree are the best option for cleaning your washing machine.
+Simply put the washing soda and borax in the drum for one cycle, and then use the vinegar and essential oils in place of detergent in a follow-up cycle.
+Natural oxygen bleach is a borax alternative, and germ-fighting essential oils like tea tree oil are the best option for cleaning your washer and leaving it smelling fresh.

-To keep your washing machine as fresh as possible in between deep cleans, try these maintenance tips:
+To keep your washing machine as fresh as possible between deep cleans, follow these maintenance tips:

 Keep the door or lid open after running wash cycles to prevent mold and odors.